nikhil-287/SmartParkingProject/README.md

 update config jsj with backend url if running on this mac run: ipconfig getifaddr en0 || ipconfig getifaddr en1 to get the ipaddress and replace in config.js

+npx kill-port 3000 : if anythin runnin on port 3000